xamat/blog/_posts/2023-09-16-Hallucinations.md

 Based on best practices in the field, here's a systematic five-step approach to accurately measure hallucinations:

-**Identify Grounding Data:** Grounding data serves as the benchmark for what the LLM should produce.
+**1. Identify Grounding Data:** Grounding data serves as the benchmark for what the LLM should produce.
 The choice of grounding data varies by use-case.
 For instance, actual resumes could serve as grounding data when generating resume-related information.
 On the other hand, search engine results could be used for web-based queries.

-**Create Measurement Test Sets:** These sets usually consist of input/output pairs and may include human-LLM conversations, depending on the application.
+**2. Create Measurement Test Sets:** These sets usually consist of input/output pairs and may include human-LLM conversations, depending on the application.
 Ideally, you'd have at least two types of test sets:
     * A generic or random test set
     * An adversarial test set, generated from red-teaming exercises to include challenging or high-risk edge cases.

-**Extract Claims:** After preparing the test sets, the next step is to extract claims made by the LLM.
+**3. Extract Claims:** After preparing the test sets, the next step is to extract claims made by the LLM.
 This can be done manually, through rule-based methods, or even using machine learning models.
 Each technique has its pros and cons, which we will explore in detail.

-**Validate Against Grounding Data:** Validation ensures that the LLM's generated content aligns with the grounding data.
+**4. Validate Against Grounding Data:** Validation ensures that the LLM's generated content aligns with the grounding data.
 This step often mirrors the extraction methods used previously.

-**Report Metrics:** The "Grounding Defect Rate" is a fundamental metric that quantifies the ratio of ungrounded responses to the total number of generated outputs.
+**5. Report Metrics:** The "Grounding Defect Rate" is a fundamental metric that quantifies the ratio of ungrounded responses to the total number of generated outputs.
 Additional metrics will be discussed later for a more nuanced evaluation.

 ## <a name="metricsandmethods"></a>Evaluating Hallucinations: Common Metrics and Methodologies